anishpimple/Cloudformation-CA1-Project/README.md

 2. Add the following secrets to your GitHub repository:
    - AWS_ACCESS_KEY_ID: Your AWS access key
    - AWS_SECRET_ACCESS_KEY: Your AWS secret key
-   - EC2_PUBLIC_IP: Public IP of your deployed EC2 instance
+   - EC2_PUBLIC_IP: Public IP of your deployed EC2 instance or associated Elastic IP
    - SSH_PRIVATE_KEY: Private key for SSH access to the EC2 instance

 ### Local Development